Technical Director, Fire Safety

 Chris has a wealth of expertise with regards to external wall design and construction review, whether as part of a Building Regulations review or as part of an independent review to satisfy property funders/lenders concerns and to secure an EWS 1 certificate.

-At Hydrock, Chris has undertaken a review of the external wall design to complete the EWS 1 process on a number of residential blocks in London for a major construction company.
-He has also developed a fire safety strategy and fire engineering design for the refurbishment of a Grade I listed guild house in London, and delivered the fire engineering services for new state-of-the-art research and learning facilities at the University of Bath and University of the West of England, and for four new residential tower blocks in Edgware, London.
+At Hydrock, Chris is leading on the fire engineering for the design and onsite construction monitoring for a major 500-bed Specialist Emergency Care facility in south London.
+He has also undertaken a review of the external wall design to complete the EWS 1 process on a number of residential blocks in London for a major construction company.
+In addition, his team has developed a fire safety strategy and fire engineering design for the refurbishment of a Grade I listed guild house in London, and delivered the fire engineering services for new state-of-the-art research and learning facilities at the University of Bath and University of the West of England.